gianniprocida/kafka-based-compensation-processing-system/README.md

 docker build -f dockerfile-http -t py-httpie .
 ```

-Apply the file `py-httpie-pod.yaml` file to run the pod using the py-httpie image:
+Apply the `py-httpie-pod.yaml` file to run the pod using the py-httpie image:

 ```
 kubectl apply -f py-httpie-pod.yaml